Wednesday, June 28, 2023

 Principle of the Split (A) Overcome in a situation that benefits from a completely new perspective.
 Use your Max die.
 You and your allies each gain a Hero Point.
 Minor twist: What perspective ended up being the wrong one for this situation?
 Major twist: What inner conflict has thrown you completely off?
 RP: You have multiple entirely separate facets to your personality.
 As a result you can look at a situation from many different angles.

-Stress Response (A/I) The first time you take damage or change zones in a scene, you must change from your civilian form to your heroic base form.
+Stress Response (A/I) The first time you take damage or change zones in a scene, you must change from your civilian identity to your heroic identity base form.
 You can also change by taking an action and taking damage equal to a roll of your current status die.
 After an action scene, you change back to your civilian form.

 Yellow (All Forms)